Voltage Controlled Amplifier ( VCA ) Explained

 Vout/Vin = R1+R2/R2 that is equals 1+R1/R2

-This equations solves that Positive quantity so is known as non inverting amplifier.
+This equation solves that Positive quantity which is known as non inverting amplifier.

 Voltage controlled amplifier explained

-Ok this is the common circuit basics you know, in VCA the R2 resistor is replaced with the Mosfet.
-So the R1 is depending on the voltage given to the gate potential.
-If increase the gate source potential the resitance R2 decreases and the overall gain increases. as per the equation 1+R1/R2.
+Ok, this is the common circuit basics you know, in VCA the R2 resistor is replaced with the Mosfet.
+So the R1 depends on the voltage given to the gate potential.
+If the gate-source potential the resistance R2 decreases and the overall gain increases. as per the equation 1+R1/R2.

-So this type of operational amplifiers are known as Voltage controller amplifiers.
+So this type of operational amplifier is known as a Voltage controller amplifier.

 Leave a Reply